 The works of Josephus are few in number, but large in volume.
-The Wars of the Jews is the harrowing and partly eye-witness account of the wars involving the Jewish nation from the Maccabean Revolt (as told in the apocryphal 1 Maccabees) to the fall of Jerusalem in 70 A.D., through which he lived.
+The Wars of the Jews is the harrowing and partly eye-witness account of the wars involving the Jewish nation from the Maccabean Revolt (as told in the apocryphal 1 Maccabees) to the fall of Jerusalem in AD 70, through which Josephus lived.
 The Antiquities of the Jews details the history of the Jewish people from the creation narrative (Genesis in the Old Testament) to the time of Josephus’s writing (New Testament and thereafter).
 Against Apion is an insightful apologetic of Jewish theology and thought against critics and students of Greek philosophy.
-He is best known however, among Christians for his referral to Jesus in The Antiquities of the Jews, one of the earliest pieces of historical evidence for Jesus outside the New Testament.
+Josephus is best known however, among Christians for his referral to Jesus in The Antiquities of the Jews, one of the earliest pieces of historical evidence for Jesus outside the New Testament.
 Below is the paragraph from The Antiquities of the Jews (18:63–64), with what is commonly believed to be additions by a later Christian translator in brackets:

-‘At this time there appeared Jesus, a wise man [if indeed one ought to refer to him as a man].
+“At this time there appeared Jesus, a wise man [if indeed one ought to refer to him as a man].
 For he was a doer of startling deeds, a teacher of people who received the truth with pleasure.
 And he gained a following both among many Jews and among many of Greek origin.
-[He was the Messiah-Christ].
+[He was the Messiah-Christ.]
 And when Pilate, because of an accusation made by the leading men among us, condemned him to the cross, those who had loved him previously did not cease to do so.
-[For on the third day he appeared to them again alive, just as the divine prophets had spoken about these and countless other marvelous things about him].
-And up until this very day the tribe of Christians, named after him, has not died out.’
+[For on the third day he appeared to them again alive, just as the divine prophets had spoken about these and countless other marvelous things about him.]
+And up until this very day the tribe of Christians, named after him, has not died out.”

 Later in The Antiquities of the Jews (20:200), Jesus is again mentioned, in passing this time, as Josephus focuses his discussion on Jesus’ half-brother James (Matthew 13:55; Galatians 1:19).
-The quote is again worth quoting in full:
+The passage is again worth quoting in full:

-“But this younger Ananus, who, as we told you already, took the high priesthood, was a bold man in his temper, and very insolent. . .
+“But this younger Ananus, who, as we told you already, took the high priesthood, was a bold man in his temper, and very insolent. . . .
 He assembled the Sanhedrin of judges, and brought before them the brother of Jesus the so-called Messiah-Christ, whose name was James, and some others.
 When he had formed an accusation against them as breakers of the law, he delivered them over to be stoned.”